Adding a CMS to Your Flask Web App Transcripts

 3:55 There's not, like a last updated by or something so we don't need that.
 We're sending all the things it came from the database.

-4:01 We're off to add it and yeah, that's that's it.
+4:01 We're off to add it and yeah, that's it.
 We can say this is going to return a page.
 It doesn't need to be optional,

 4:09 cause at this point, it's definitely here.
 And if it's not gonna be, there's a rash is an exception.